Vineethreddyc11/Customer-Segmentation/README.md

 The visualization shows that customers belonging to Platinum/ Very Loyal/ Becoming Loyal Customer Segments have a greater frequency and generate greater monetary for the business<br>
     ![Screen Shot 2022-10-25 at 10 40 14 PM](https://user-images.githubusercontent.com/68578215/197944005-07881538-9287-4b45-be77-4b6e9c081d52.png)

-## Datasets Used
-The datasets used include:
-- __Raw_data.xlsx__: This excel file dataset included the following sheets of data:
-  -  __Transactions_data.xlsx__: This dataset included the transactions data of the customers across all the different states in Australia.
-  -  __NewCustomerList.xlsx__: This dataset included the new customers who visted the automobile bike company recently.
-  -  __CustomerDemographic.xlsx__: This dataset included entire details of the Customer Demographics.
-  -  __CustomerAddress.xlsx__: This dataset included the address of the Customers.

-## Tools and Technologies used
-The tools used in this project include:
-- __Python__ - This was needed to conduct <b>Data Quality Assessment</b> and also for <b>Data Cleaning processes</b>.
-With Python libraries <b>pandas, matplotlib, seaborn</b> exploratory data analysis of the datasets and to gain useful insights from the data was possible.
-- __Tableau__ - This <b>Business Intelligence</b> tool was required to explore data and create charts, graphs, visualizations to come up with a <b>Sales Dashboard for Customer Segmenatation</b> for the automobile bike company.